khallad2/Mongo-Express-React18/README.md

 Assumptions:

  - user can end story when it has at least one sentence
+ - user can enter many sentences
+ -
  - browser is chrome